MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-a-factbox-to-page.md

 ---
 title: "Adding a FactBox to a Page"
 description: A FactBox is located on the right-most side of a page.
-This area is used to display content including other pages, charts, and system parts such as Microsoft Outlook, Notes, and Record Links.
+This area is used to display related facts about the current record including charts, data from related tables, Notes, and Links.
 author: SusanneWindfeldPedersen
 ms.custom: na
-ms.date: 04/01/2020
+ms.date: 06/26/2020
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na